axkeyz/portfolio/content/projects/screw-accounting.md

 I saved about 5 hours of work per week.
 My mental health improved!
 Hooray!

 But then I spent the time saved on the other parts of my job, which is great for the company, but not so much for my mental health.
-Cry!
+Plus had more classes. sCry!